Who is the Top Investor In Liberty Global plc (LBTYA)?

-Liberty Global plc (NASDAQ: LBTYA) is -0.53% lower on its value in year-to-date trading and has touched a low of $15.22 and a high of $25.67 in the current 52-week trading range.
+Liberty Global plc (NASDAQ: LBTYA) is -2.59% lower on its value in year-to-date trading and has touched a low of $15.22 and a high of $25.13 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LBTYA stock was last observed hovering at around $18.96 in the last trading session, with the day’s loss setting it -0.13% off its average median price target of $26.50 for the next 12 months.
-It is also 62.34% off the consensus price target high of $50.00 offered by 15 analysts, but current levels are 5.85% higher than the price target low of $20.00 for the same period.
+The LBTYA stock was last observed hovering at around $18.12 in the last trading session, with the day’s gains setting it 0.32%.

 Sponsored